mementum/backtrader/docs/quickstart/quickstart.rst

 	  PyAlgoTrade does not round the datafeed values when applying the divided "adjusted close" to the data feed values.

-	  The Data Feed provided by *backtrade* rounds the values down to 2 decimals after applying the adjusted close.
-Upong printing the values everything seems the same, but it's obvious that sometimes that 5th place decimal plays a role.
+	  The Yahoo Data Feed provided by *backtrader* rounds the values down to 2 decimals after applying the adjusted close.
+Upon printing the values everything seems the same, but it's obvious that sometimes that 5th place decimal plays a role.

 	  Rounding down to 2 decimals seems more realistic, because Marke Exchanges do only allow a number of decimals per asset (being that 2 decimals usually for stocks)

+.. note:: The Yahoo Data Feed (starting with version ``1.8.11.99`` allows to
+	  specify if rounding has to happen and how many decimals)

 Visual Inspection: Plotting
 ===========================